randilt/abt-corp-analytics-dashboard/README.md

 ## Dataset Setup

-The transaction dataset is not included in the repository due to its large size (500+ MB).
+The transaction dataset provided is not included in the repository due to its large size (500+ MB).
 You'll need to:

 1. Create a data directory: